marcinjak9/italian-flavours-gatsby/src/pages/index.md

     I am specialised in tailor-made gourmet holidays.
 I love creating travel solutions that perfectly suit my guest needs, who have always appreciated my attention to detail and creativity in organising unforgettable experiences.
-  title: You tasty holiday in Rome
+  title: You tasty holiday in Italy
 tourSectionTitle: Savour your next holiday
 blogNewsTitle: 'More than clients, but Cari Amici'
 contactSectionTitle: Let's start from here your tailor-made holidays